 Annually, the South Dakota Parks and Recreation Association recognizes organizations and individuals for their work and dedication to communities through parks and recreation.
 Awards are selected by past and present SDPRA board members composed of parks and recreation professionals.
 The awards encourage dedication and support to the field of parks and recreation.

-Congratulations to the 2018 SDPRA award winners!
+Congratulations to the 2019 SDPRA award winners!

-- Bob Schneider, South Dakota State Parks, Pierre
+- Hall of Fame Award: Bob Schneider, South Dakota State Parks (retired), Pierre

 Individual Citation Award

 The Individual Citation Award is awarded to an individual who has made an outstanding contribution to parks, recreation, or conservation at the local, state, regional or national level.
 This citation was presented to Mitch Best, a local volunteer for the Rapid City Parks and Recreation department.